parallelvirtualcluster/pvc/docs/manuals/api.md

 * *required*

 The database name for the Provisioner database.
-Should always be `pvcprov`.
+Should always be `pvcapi`.

 ##### `provisioner` → `database` → `user`